About Fathers’ Rights

-Historically, unmarried fathers have had fewer rights than unwed mothers or married parents in regards to their minor children.
-In the past several decades, this has shifted and is no longer the case.
-In California, both parents are presumed to have the rights to raise their children.
+Historically, unmarried fathers have had fewer rights than unwed mothers or married parents in regard to their minor children.
+This has shifted and is no longer the case in the past several decades.
+In California, both parents are presumed to have the right to raise their children.

 - You are considered a “presumed parent” if Your name is on your child’s birth certificate,

-- There is a family court order that establishes parental relationship, or,
+- There is a family court order that establishes a parental relationship, or,

 - You have acted like the child is your own and raised the child as your own.